NetApp/azure-netapp-files-storage/README.md

 - Active Azure subscription
 - Contributor or Owner permissions on target resource group
 - Azure NetApp Files enabled in your subscription
-- Appropriate regional availability for Azure NetApp Files
+- Appropriate regional availability for services

 ### Tools Required